 The Pensions Reserve absorbs the timing differences arising from the different arrangements for accounting for post-employment benefits and for funding benefits in accordance with statutory provisions.
 The council accounts for post-employment benefits in the Comprehensive Income and Expenditure Statement as the benefits are earned by employees accruing years of service, updating the liabilities recognised to reflect inflation, changing assumptions and investment returns on any resources set aside to meet the costs.
 However, statutory arrangements require benefits earned to be financed as the council makes employer's contributions to pension funds or eventually pays any pensions for which it is directly responsible.

-The debit balance on the Pensions Reserve therefore shows a substantial shortfall in the benefits earned by past and current employees and the resources the council has set aside to meet them.
-The statutory arrangements will ensure that funding will have been set aside by the time the benefits come to be paid.
+The balance at 31 March was showing a net pension asset of £16.753 million.
+However, this has been restricted to the amount of the pension asset ceiling (£0) as calculated by the council's actuary.
 Further details on the charge for the year are in Note 32 Defined Benefit Pension Scheme.